 |Dr. Peter Dingle’s latest book.
 See his website here.|

-Most mornings we don’t attend any of the “enrichment lectures” aboard the ship when our primary goal is get situated to complete and upload the day’s new post after which we’re free to spend the day and evening as we choose.
+Most mornings, we don’t attend any of the “enrichment lectures” aboard the ship when our primary goal is to get situated to complete and upload the day’s new post, after which we’re free to spend the day and evening as we choose.

-After hearing comments from other passengers that Dr. Peter Dingle’s 9 am lectures on health and wellness were more than enriching and also highly entertaining with his easy style, we were intrigued.
+After hearing comments from other passengers that Dr. Peter Dingle’s 9:00 am lectures on health and wellness were more than enriching and highly entertaining with his effortless style, we were intrigued.

-As it turned out, we decided to prepare the post later in the day in order to attend Dr. Peter’s presentation on “gut health” of particular interest to me.
-With residual effects remaining after the two-week antibiotic treatment ending in March as a result of 16 months of discomfort with the helicobacter pylori infection, we were both anxious to hear what he had to say.
+As it turned out, we decided to prepare the post later in the day to attend Dr. Peter’s presentation on “gut health” of particular interest to me.
+With residual effects remaining after the two-week antibiotic treatment ending in March due to 16 months of discomfort with the helicobacter pylori infection, we were both anxious to hear what he had to say.

-Plus, after many comments on the topic, I assumed our readers may be tired of reading about it.
-Alas, since we boarded the ship 16 days ago, I’ve struggled with the food, experimenting through a process of elimination which hasn’t been easy with my already restrictive diet.
+Plus, after many comments on the topic, I assumed our readers might be tired of reading about it.
+But, alas, since we boarded the ship 16 days ago, I’ve struggled with the food, experimenting through a process of elimination which hasn’t been easy with my already restrictive diet.
 Layering one strict diet over another is challenging.

-After watching the informative presentation live with several mentions of the h pylori infection, I longed to have a meeting with him face to face.
-Writing a short email, informing him of my lingering condition, he agreed to a meeting in the cafe, while he met with a few other attendees who had a similar request.
+After watching the informative presentation live with several mentions of the h pylori infection, I longed to meet with him face to face.
+Writing a short email informing him of my lingering condition, he agreed to a meeting in the cafe while he met with a few other attendees who had a similar request.

 I was determined that if it took hours for him to get to me, I’d wait patiently in the Cafe Promenade.
-Shortly after his presentation ended, I headed to the cafe bringing along my laptop in order to work on the day’s post.
-In no time at all, I was seated at a booth/table with three other passengers with questions while we each shared our stories.
+So, shortly after his presentation ended, I headed to the cafe bringing along my laptop to work on the day’s post.
+At no time, I was seated at a booth/table with three other passengers with questions while we each shared our stories.

-Ironically, many of our conditions and symptoms were similar and collectively we learned possible solutions befitting our needs.
-After the group presentation, Dr. Peter focused on my dilemma leaving me with a litany of potential solutions to this ongoing issue.
+Ironically, many of our conditions and symptoms were similar, and collectively we learned possible solutions befitting our needs.
+After the group presentation, Dr. Peter focused on my dilemma, leaving me with a litany of potential answers to this ongoing issue.
 I was very grateful.

 No words can express how grateful we are to have received what we perceive as valuable and meaningful advice.
-Once we arrive in Kona, Hawaii tomorrow, we’ll be heading to a local health store to purchase some added products that hopefully will get me on the right path to healing.
+So, once we arrive in Kona, Hawaii, tomorrow, we’ll be heading to a local health store to purchase some added products that hopefully will get me on the right path to healing.